2026 Pricing Data

 Does insurance cover hip replacement surgery?

 Hip Replacement Surgery is usually covered by insurance.
 Covered by Medicare and most insurance when medically necessary for severe arthritis or hip fracture.
-Always verify with your specific plan before scheduling.
+Pre-authorization letters from your insurer are the definitive source for your specific coverage.

 What's the cheapest state for hip replacement surgery?